GeomScale/volesti/doc/cpp_interface.md

 ##### Development environment from Docker container

-It is possible to setup a docker contaner with development environment.
-Here is how a Dockerfile can be written
+Optionally, it is possible to setup a docker contaner with development environment.
+To get started with docker, see [here](https://docs.docker.com/get-started/).
+Below, here is how a Dockerfile can be written
 ```
 FROM ubuntu:18.04